marcodpt/paw/README.md

 ## TODO

-### Bugs and improvements
+### Bugs
+ - user item is broken if refreshed because of links
+ - datalist do not work on firefox mobile

+### Improvements
  - semantic html tests, no string cmp
- - create t as a symmetrical implementation of e that generates string
+ - create `htmlStr` as a symmetrical implementation of e that generates string
- - html to t converter
+ - html to hyperscript converter
- - use t instead of template strings
+ - use `htmlStr` instead of template strings

+ - rename e to domEl
  - options link should be renamed (variant, context ???) because conflit with json schema link and link ctrl
  - noValid should be the default in forms
  - formatter should be a component?